CodyPedersen/semtest/README.md

 4. Analysis of embedding vector difference of the LLM response and the expectation

-## How to
+## Benchmarking in direct (non-framework) mode

-semtest current supports benchmarking in non-framework mode.
-An example of this can be found in `examples/benchmarking_example.ipynb`.
+Full example of this can be found in `examples/benchmarking_example.ipynb`.

 To utilize this benchmarking, the `@semtest.benchmark` decorator can be used manually to execute a given function and obtain a series of results and distances from expected semantics.